Loading...

 modinfo megaraid_sas

-lsmod tells you whether the module is loaded and its usage count. modinfo tells you what the module is (description, license, file path, version) and helps confirm you are running the expected driver build.
+lsmod tells you whether the module is loaded and its usage count. modinfo describes the module (description, license, file path, version) and helps confirm you are running the expected driver build.

 # lsmod: